 1) Expanse of Incredible India

-India is a huge country, with places of interest spread all around.
+India is a huge country, with places of interest, spread all around.
 From the Taj Mahal in the North to the beautiful historic cities like Hampi in the south.
-From the ecotourist places like Cherrapunji in the North East to the forests of Gir in the West.
+From the ecotourism places like Cherrapunji and Majuli in the North East to the forests of Gir in the West.
 You will find that there are places that beckon you from every corner – so much, that you are actually spoiled for choice.

 The most famous circuit – The Golden Triangle, consisting of Agra, Delhi and Jaipur, is one such example of a travel circuit with cities that can be covered in one single trip to India.